-- To liaise with the Headteacher; - To visit the school and observe that the governors' policy is followed in operation; - To discuss any issues with the Headteacher; - To ensure that appropriate returns are submitted in respect of any racial incident; - To report to the Curriculum Committee on developments; - To attend appropriate training.
+- To liaise with the Headteacher: - To ensure, in liaison with the Headteacher, that the school has up to date Equalities policies; - To support and guide the school to have "due regard" for equality in all its functions. - To visit the school and observe that the governors' policy is followed in operation; - To discuss any issues with the Headteacher; - To ensure that appropriate returns are submitted in respect of any racial incident; - To report to the Curriculum Committee on developments; - To attend appropriate training.